dskow/dskow.github.io/_posts/2017-07-15-vs-cross-platform-dev-setup.md

 <img src="https://dskow.github.io/media/image29.png" width="624" height="254" />

-The created project will contain four projects.
+The created solution will contain four projects.

 <img src="https://dskow.github.io/media/image30.png" width="346" height="179" />

-You should be able to build and run each on the emulators.
+You should be able to build and run the app on each phone emulator.

 # Windows Phone Emulation